A Comprehensive Guide to Textured Wall Paint

 - Spray the paint evenly across the wall, keeping the nozzle at a consistent distance.

-- For a knockdown texture, lightly drag a trowel over the wet paint to flatten the peaks.
+- To flatten the peaks for a knockdown texture, lightly drag a trowel over the wet paint.

 Step 4: Create a Pattern (Optional)

-For a more artistic look, use stencils, sponges, or a comb to make patterns in the wet, textured paint.
+Use stencils, sponges, or a comb to make patterns in the wet, textured paint for a more artistic look.

 Step 5: Allow the paint to dry